planningcenter/api-docs/README.md

 This is the source for [Planning Center API docs](http://planningcenter.github.io/api-docs/).
 This Middleman app will generate the documentation published in the `gh-pages` branch.

-⚠️ Note: When the `gh-pages` branch is published, commit messages are posted in the Planning Center [community Slack #api channel](https://planningcenter.slack.com/messages/C2VK7B8KC).
+⚠️ Note: When change are made to the `master` branch, commit messages are posted in the Planning Center [community Slack #api channel](https://planningcenter.slack.com/messages/C2VK7B8KC).
 Descriptive commit messages will help customers understand what's changed.

 #### How to Build (Do this before publishing)